neelAkash2005/Namaste-India/README.md

 - ✅ SQL Injection Prevention
 - ✅ Broken Authentication Handling

-⚙️ Note: The WebSecurity.py module is not yet integrated into the main application, as inbuilt authentication and security have already been implemented through auth.js.<br>
+⚙️ Note: The WebSecurity.py module is not yet integrated into the main application, as in-built authentication and security have already been implemented through auth.js.<br>
 🔒 Future updates may include WebSecurity.py for enhanced backend-level security and session control.

 ---